 - Official good behavior certificate from your local police station or Criminal Investigations Department (CID).

 - You should be in good health overall.

-A sponsoring organization in the United States.
-Check out this website for a list of sponsored organizations.
+- A sponsoring organization in the United States.
 For teachers from Kenya, the Foreign Academic and Cultural Exchange Services is now the only sponsoring organization for teachers to move to the United States (FACES).
 You will live and work in South Carolina if you immigrate via FACE.